Dave-team/Knowledge-base/Priorities.md

   - Why is this important?
 It needs impact and it needs to relate to strategy

 **Requirements gathering**
 - "What are you trying to achieve"?
 "How do you want to use this?"
-Try and see if there are ways they can achieve what they want without development work.
-Always make sure the requirements are specific.
+  - Always make sure the requirements are specific.
 If they want an analysis, what exact question are we trying to answer?
+  - If this isn't clear, don't start until it is - jump on calls
 - "What is the impact of this and what decisions does it drive?"
 "How important is this and will it change decision making?"
-If low impact, deprioritize
+  - If low impact, deprioritize
 - "When do you need this by?"
-If urgent, prioritize it
+  - If urgent, prioritize it
+  - If not, backlog it
 - "How big a problem is this?"
 E.g. data is off by not much, manual work takes some time.
-If not a big problem, deprioritize.
+  - If not a big problem and still a lot of work, deprioritize.

+**Answering questions**
+- Avoid development work
+  - Did someone else already do this?
+Point them to those locations and people first
+  - Can this be a simple solution in Looker or even Excel initially?
+- Be pragmatic:
+  - If something isn't obvious but also not much impact, communicate to stakeholders and put it aside because its low priority.
+  - Think about scalability: can someone else use this again?
+Avoid manual spreadsheets as much as possible
+  - How would I do this in a simple way?
+  - Focus on what matters and drives the needle.
+It's impossible to understand every small detail - trust that this will come with time.
+Be comfortable saying you don't know at this stage and it's difficult.
+- Advise
+  - Provide additional context that may change the output.
+Be an advisor towards business impact

 **Initiative during meetings**
 - Always go into meetings with context of the problem at hand.
 If that context is missing, get it first (see Context and Strategy).
 Also know the high level things to look for around the problem to be solved.